IMERSS/biodiversity-change-protocol/content/docs/Inferring_extirpation_risk/solow_calculation/index.md

 ## Inferring local extinction based on limited occurrence data

-To estimate how likely a species is still present before considering any new evidence, we use a method developed by Solow (1993).
+To estimate how likely a species is still present before considering any new evidence, we use a non-parametric extinction test—a method developed by Solow (1993).
 This approach starts from the simple idea that the timing of past sightings contains information about whether a species has disappeared.
-If a species was last observed long ago, and we’ve continued searching without finding it again, our confidence in its persistence naturally declines.
+If a species was last observed long ago, and we’ve continued searching without finding it again, our confidence in its persistence declines.

 Solow’s method expresses this intuition mathematically by comparing three key times: